 2. Add to a large bowl the Greek yogurt, cucumber, garlic, mint, EVOO and white wine vinegar.
 Mix to combine well.

-4. Serve Tzatziki immediately or chilled with vegetables, pita bread or any main meal such as roasted lamb, grilled chicken or steamed fish.
+4. Serve Tzatziki chilled with vegetables, pita bread or any main meal such as roasted lamb, grilled chicken or steamed fish.

 1. Add a good drizzle of EVOO and toasted sesame seeds for aesthetic purposes.
 It really looks sensational.